-In all, there are only three informational pieces needed to make the decision.
-First, calculate the total revenue your company will earn by selling the unprocessed product.
-In this example, the farm should calculate how much money would be earned by selling apples.
-Second, how much revenue would be earned by selling the processed good?
-This would represent the total revenue from the applesauce.
+In all, you need three pieces of information to decide whether to sell or process further.
+The first question to ask is: How much do apples cost in Canada?
+Calculate the total revenue your company expects to earn by selling the unprocessed product.
+In this example, your farm should calculate how much money you would earn by selling apples, making sure to discount for inevitable spoilage.
+Second, how much revenue can you earn by selling the processed goods?
+This represents the total anticipated revenue from applesauce, and factors in profits from apples that would be lost to perishing if not further processed.
 Finally, calculate the incremental additional costs associated with processing the goods further.
-These three pieces are used in different approaches.